-NOTE: Due to COVID evals take place via Zoom.
+NOTE: Many evals are still taking place via Zoom.
 You will still need an appointment.
 At that time, I will provide you with the Zoom link to the Eval “Room” that we will use.
-If and when social distancing is no longer required, we can go back to regular in-person evals.
+If we elect to meet in person, it will probably be at the park in my development.

 This page is for Homeschoolers in Pennsylvania who file under Act 169 (1988) and its updates in Act 196 (2014).
-I currently only evaluate portfolios for families living in the following School Districts: Hazleton, Crestwood, Bloomsburg, Nanticoke, and Shenandoah Valley.
-Please use my informational email address (email@example.com) to let me know that you would like me to evaluate your student(s).
-I will respond to you via my real email address.
-(Nasty spam continues to be an issue.)
+I currently evaluate portfolios for families living in the following School Districts: Hazleton, Crestwood, Bloomsburg, Nanticoke, Shenandoah Valley, Pittston, Pocono Mountain, Lake Lehman, Wyoming Valley West, Dallas, Wilkes-Barre, Northwest Area, and Central Columbia (updated 2023).
+Please use my informational email address (MissChris@ReasonableHomeschooling.com) to let me know that you would like me to evaluate your student(s).

 I see the evaluation process as a partnership with the goal of fulfilling your obligation to PA’s homeschool law.
 The law calls for sustained overall progress to be met; thus, the evaluation is not a test.
 I charge $35 per student and generally provide a short form for filing with the District.
 Long forms are available for an additional fee and upon request, but are not recommended as they can be construed as over-complying with our homeschool law.
 During our evaluation appointment we will discuss your student’s goals and your plans for meeting them, but these are not things that the District needs in their files.